namanpatel6/flight-tracker/README.md

 ## API Integration

-This project uses the AviationStack API to fetch real-time flight data.
+This project uses the FlightAware AeroAPI to fetch real-time flight data.
 To use the API:

-1. Sign up for a free account at [aviationstack.com](https://aviationstack.com/)
+1. Sign up for an account at [flightaware.com/aeroapi](https://flightaware.com/aeroapi/)
 2. Get your API key from the dashboard
-3. Add your API key to the `.env.local` file
+3. Add your API key to the `.env.local` file as `FLIGHTAWARE_AERO_API_KEY`

-Note: The free tier of AviationStack has limitations on the number of requests and does not include HTTPS access.
-For production use, consider upgrading to a paid plan.
+Note: AeroAPI offers different pricing tiers based on the number of requests and features needed.
+Review their pricing page for more details.

 ## Authentication

 The application uses NextAuth.js for authentication with the following providers:

 - Google OAuth
-- GitHub OAuth
 - Email/Password (credentials)

-To set up OAuth providers, you'll need to create OAuth applications in the respective developer consoles and add the client IDs and secrets to your `.env.local` file.
+To set up Google OAuth, you'll need to create an OAuth application in the Google Developer Console and add the client ID and secret to your `.env.local` file.

 ### About NEXTAUTH_SECRET